 A first magnitude star in the constellation Argo.

-Canopus (AS-9) was launched in 1919 by New York Shipbuilding Co., Camden, N.J., as Santa Leonora; acquired by the Navy from the Shipping Board 22 November 1921; converted to a submarine tender; commissioned at Boston 24 January 1922, Commander A. S. Wadsworth in command; and reported to Submarine Force, Atlantic Fleet.
+Santa Leonora was launched in 1919 by New York Shipbuilding Co., Camden, N.J., acquired by the Navy from the U.S. Shipping Board on 22 November 1921; converted to a submarine tender; renamed Canopus and designated as AS-9; commissioned at the Boston Navy Yard on 24 January 1922, Cmdr.
+Alexander S. Wadsworth, Jr., in command.

-Arriving in the Philippines 4 November 1924, Canopus began her regular schedule of services in Manila Bay, and each summer based with the fleet at Tsingtao, China, with occasional training cruises to various Chinese and Japanese ports, and to the British and French colonies.
+Arriving in the Philippines on 4 November 1924, Canopus began her regular schedule of services in Manila Bay, and each summer based with the fleet at Tsingtao, China, with occasional training cruises to various Chinese and Japanese ports, and to the British and French colonies.
 Between 1927 and 1931, the tender was flagship of submarine divisions, Asiatic Fleet, and later was attached to Submarine Division 10 and was flagship of Submarine Squadron 5.

-The overwhelming Japanese strength could not be held off forever, and upon the surrender of Bataan on 9 April, Canopus was ordered scuttled and sunk, to deny her use to the enemy.
+The overwhelming Japanese strength could not be held off forever, and upon the surrender of Bataan on 9 April 1942 Canopus was ordered scuttled and sunk, to deny her use to the enemy.
 On 10 April, she was proudly backed off into deep water under her own power, and the brave veteran whom the Japanese could not sink ended a lifetime of service to the Navy when she was laid to rest by her own men.

-A destroyer tender (AD-33) under construction by Mare Island Navy Yard was assigned the name Canopus, but construction was canceled prior to launching.
+A destroyer tender (AD-33) under construction by Mare Island Navy Yard was assigned the name Canopus, but construction was canceled prior to her launching.